-Ultimate Poldark country and the location that most inspired Winston Graham’s adventurous novels, Perranporth was a tin and copper mining village before its three-mile-stretch of golden sands became a hit with holidaymakers.
+Ultimate Poldark country and the location that most inspired Winston Graham’s adventurous novels, Perranporth in Cornwall was a tin and copper mining village before its three-mile-stretch of golden sands became a hit with holidaymakers.

 From rambling along coastal footpaths and discovering smugglers’ caves, to picnicking in the Promenade Gardens to sampling local delicacies at the weekly market to dawdling through dunes under which ancient ruins are buried to golfing by the sea – there’s an escapade at every turn in Perranporth.
 Venture North-east and you’ll find an Iron Age hill camp as well as the great Millennium Sundial atop the cliffs.